RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Proposed Method

-Prior research~\cite{akhter2008nonrigid, kumar2016multi, kratimenos2024dynmf} has shown that the complex motion of objects can often be approximated as low-rank 3D motion.
-In our work, this low-rank motion bias is implicitly captured through a learnable motion basis representation using bottlenecked MLPs~\cite{ronen2019convergence, heckel2020compressive}.
-To explicitly incorporate this bias and mitigate perturbations in the trajectory bases, we introduce motion continuity regularization, which directly constrains the learned motion trajectories predicted from the motion bases.
+Prior research~\cite{akhter2008nonrigid, kumar2016multi, kratimenos2024dynmf} show that the complex motion of objects can be approximated as low-rank 3D motion.
+To incorporate this, we first encode a low-rank bias into our motion model by employing learnable motion basis parameterized by bottlenecked MLPs following previous approaches~\cite{ronen2019convergence, heckel2020compressive, kratimenos2024dynmf}.
+Additionally, to explicitly enforce this bias and suppress perturbations in motion basis, we introduce a motion continuity regularization that directly constrains the trajectories derived from motion basis $\boldsymbol{\phi}$.

-\paragraph{Steady Motion Assumption.} To effectively learn motion bases that represent real-world dynamics, we assume that motion remains consistent and does not exhibit drift over short time intervals.
-Based on this assumption of steady motion, we apply regularization to the motion bases as follows:
+To effectively learn motion basis that capture real-world dynamics, we impose a \textbf{steady motion assumption}, which assumes consistent motion without drift over short time intervals.
+Based on the assumption, we regularize motion basis $\boldsymbol{\phi}$ as follows:

-where \( \phi_i \in \bm{\phi} \) is the \(i\)-th motion basis.
-Note that this motion regularization is equivalent to a simplified momentum-preserving equation in kinematics, assuming a fixed particle mass, which effectively maintains steady motion over time.
+where \( \phi_i \in \bm{\phi} \) is the \(i\)-th element of the motion basis. \paragraph{Weighted Motion Regularization.} While the steady motion assumption effectively models most real-world scenarios, it may not adequately capture complex or fine-grained motion details.
+To prevent over-smoothing of learned motion, we apply a weighted motion regularization scheme, enabling explicit control over the complexity of each motion basis element $\phi_i \in \boldsymbol{\phi}$.
+Specifically, we vary the level of regularization applied to each motion basis element by employing a weight generation function.
+The modified regularization term is defined as follows:

-\paragraph{Weighted Motion Regularization.} While our steady motion assumption is sufficient to model most real-world motions, it may not capture complex or fine-grained details in some cases.
-To prevent over-smoothing during motion optimization, we apply weighted motion regularization to each motion basis.
-Our explicit regularization scheme allows us to easily adjust the complexity of the motion bases.
-To apply varying levels of steady motion regularization, we determine the weight for regularization using a weight generation function.
-The modified form of the regularization is as follows:
+Regularization weight \( w_i \) controls the strength of regularization for each element of motion basis, varying according to a cumulative exponential function:

-The regularization weight $w_i$ adjusts the strength of regularization and varies based on the value of a cumulative exponential function as $i$ changes.
+As shown in \Cref{fig:weighted_motion_reg}, the weighted regularization scheme reduces ghosting artifacts and blurring around dynamic object edges compared to uniformly weighted motion regularization.